 ¨outstanding natural beauty, astounding biodiversity.”
 ROUGH GUIDES

-This small country has everything to offer:
+The small country of Panama has everything to offer:

 Provinces and regions